Learning nonnegative matrix factorizations from compressed data: Compressed problems with reliable solutions

 \begin{remark} We conclude the section with the discussion of Theorem~\ref{thm: apx orthogonal A} result.
-We note that \begin{itemize} \item Theorem~\ref{thm: apx orthogonal A} shows it is possible to regularize the compressed NMF problem without the projection operator and to find a $(1+\lambda)$-rescaled factors.
-Note that the rescaling does not affect the learned nonnegative low-rank structure. \item The property \eqref{eq:approx-orth} $\|P_\A\M\|^2_F \sim \|\A\M\|^2_F$ is significantly more relaxed than the standard geometry preservation properties of the form $\|\M\|^2_F \sim \|\A\M\|^2_F$, such as Johnson-Lindenstrauss, oblivious subspace embedding, or restricted isometry property.
-The latter won't be satisfied for, e.g., random Gaussian matrix $\A$ and arbitrary nonnegative rank $r$ matrices $\M$ (as needed within Theorem~\ref{thm: apx orthogonal A}), unless there is no compression and $k \ge m$. \item The approximate orthogonality property \eqref{eq:approx-orth} is not hard to satisfy with generic random matrices.
-For example, an i.i.d.
-Gaussian matrix $\A \in \R^{k \times m}$ with each entry having mean $0$ and variance $\frac{1}{m}$ is $\eps$-approximately orthogonal with probability $1 - 2 \exp(-\eps^2m/8)$ as soon as $k \le m\eps^2/4$ (by \cite[Corollary~5.35]{Vershynin11}). \item While it is easy to guarantee approximate orthogonality with generic matrices $\A$ (not learned from $\X$), the term $P_\A^\perp \X$ is still the part of the error bound.
+We note that \begin{itemize} \item Observe that the proofs of Theorem~\ref{thm: apx orthogonal A} and Theorem~\ref{thm:oneside_penalty} above rely on the nonnegativity constraint only to ensure that the solution of the original NMF problem remains feasible for the compressed one. \item Theorem~\ref{thm: apx orthogonal A} shows it is possible to regularize the compressed NMF problem without the projection operator and to find a $(1+\lambda)$-rescaled factors.
+Note that the rescaling does not affect the learned nonnegative low-rank structure. \item The property \eqref{eq:approx-orth} $\|P_{\A^T}\M\|^2_F \sim \|\A\M\|^2_F$ is \revtwo{ very different from } the standard geometry preservation properties of the form $\|\M\|^2_F \sim \|\A\M\|^2_F$, such as Johnson-Lindenstrauss, oblivious subspace embedding, or restricted isometry property (which can be shown to fail for, e.g., random Gaussian matrices $\A \in \R^{k \times m}$ as long as $k < m$).
+In contrast, the approximate orthogonality property \eqref{eq:approx-orth} is not hard to satisfy with generic random matrices.
+For example, an i.i.d.\ Gaussian matrix $\A \in \R^{k \times m}$ with each entry having mean $0$ and variance $\frac{1}{m}$ is $\eps$-approximately orthogonal with probability $1 - 2 \exp(-\eps^2m/8)$ as soon as $k \ge m\eps^2/4$ (by \cite[Corollary~5.35]{Vershynin11}). \item While it is easy to guarantee approximate orthogonality with generic matrices $\A$ (not learned from $\X$), the term $P_{\A^T}^\perp \X$ is still the part of the error bound.
 So, data-oblivious one-sided compression in general is not expected to result in exact recovery even if data matrix $\X$ admits exact nonnegative factorization. \end{itemize} \end{remark}